darkoperator/dnsrecon/README.md

 ###Changes:
 - Will check in standard enumeration if DNSSEC is configured for the zone by checking for DNSKEY records and checking if the zone is configured as NSEC or NSEC3.
 - With the get_ip() method it will also check for CNAME records and add those to the list found hosts.
-- Will perform a DNSSEC zone walk if NSEC records are available.
-It identifies currently A, AAAA, CNAME, NS and SRV records any other it will just print the RDATA info.
+- Will perform a DNSSEC zonewalk if NSEC records are available.
+It currently identifies A, AAAA, CNAME, NS and SRV records.
+For any other, it will just print the RDATA info.
 - General record resolver method added.
 - Changes to the options.

 Known Issues:
 - For some reason, the Python getopt is not parsing the options correctly in some cases.
 Considering changing to optparse even if it is more complicated to manage.
-- When running Python 3.x the whois query does not show the organization.
+- When running Python 3.x the Whois query does not show the organization.